Jack Horkheimer: Health issues

 Horkheimer was born with a congenital degenerative lung disease known as bronchiectasis and, as a result, suffered from chronic pain.
 His ailment was not diagnosed until he was 18 years old.
 During this time, he suffered from radiation sickness and lost his hair as the result of medical X-Ray treatments.
-In 1957, he had to leave the Honolulu Academy of Fine Arts because it was suspected that he had tuberculosis.
+In 1957, he had to leave the Honolulu Academy of Fine Arts, because it was suspected that he had tuberculosis.
 His health issues caused him to move to Miami in 1964 for the humid warm climate.

 Horkheimer had been close to death on several occasions because of his health issues.
 As a result, he had prepared a grave site next to his parents.
 He also had a tombstone prepared and wrote his own epitaph, which reads:

 "Keep Looking Up" was my life's admonition;I can do little else in my present position.

 Death

 Horkheimer died at his Florida home on the morning of August 20, 2010 at the age of 72.
 His death was related to the respiratory ailment from which he had suffered since childhood.

 Horkheimer had never been married and did not have any children.
-His death was confirmed by his niece, Kathy, and Tony Lima, marketing vice president for the Miami Science Museum, Horkheimer's employer.
+His death was confirmed by his niece, Kathy, and Tony Lima, marketing vice-president for the Miami Science Museum, Horkheimer's employer.
 An email circulated among the museum's staff, stated that they were "very saddened to have just learned that our resident Star Gazer, Jack Horkheimer, passed away today after being ill for quite some time."

 Horkheimer's estate was put into probate due to concerns over his later mental well-being and the dating of his will.

-Sexual abuse allegation
+Abuse allegation

-In the spring of 2010, Horkheimer was sued by a "John Doe" plaintiff, alleging recalled incidents of past sexual abuse recovered from repressed memories.
-The suit alleged that Horkheimer took him into his home as a 15-year-old runaway in 1975 (Horkheimer was known to shelter and provide financial assistance to people in need, especially young men), sexually abusing him for five weeks until he moved out and became homeless.
-Horkheimer's family disputed the claim, believing the accusation sent him into a downward spiral that expedited his death.
+In the spring of 2010, Horkheimer was sued by a "John Doe", alleging recalled incidents of past abuse recovered from repressed memories.
+The case was ultimately dismissed.

-After being notified of the lawsuit, Horkheimer left phone messages to a friend of the plaintiff (later provided to the Miami New Times), admitting to illegally recording all of his phone conversations "for years", and offering to assist his accuser with problems he had confided in him about.

-The case was dismissed on September 19, 2013, following a settlement between the plaintiff and Horkheimer's estate.